 Worried about missing your connecting flight?
-You can never completely eliminate that risk, you can at least minimize it.
+While you can never completely eliminate that risk, you can at least minimize it.
 Here’s how.

 Each airline sets standard minimum connecting times at each hub it serves.
-With any connecting flights you book as a single itinerary, through either an airline’s website or a travel agency, the airline’s system automatically adjusts for minimum times at your connecting point.
+It can be difficult to find this information on an airline’s website, but with any connecting flights you book as a single itinerary, through either an airline’s website or a travel agency, the airline’s system automatically adjusts for minimum times at your connecting point.
 If you miss your ongoing flight, the airline is obligated to put you on the next available flight with no additional charges.

-Most airlines post their own connecting times on their websites.
-Some of those minimum connecting times are incredibly short for a big airport, as low as 30 minutes in some cases, and usually less than 60 minutes for domestic-to-domestic connections.
+Some of those minimum connecting times are incredibly short for a big airport, as low as 30 minutes in some cases, and usually less than 60 minutes for domestic connections.
 International times are usually more than an hour, and can exceed two hours at airports with separate international and domestic terminals.
 Some airlines add even more time for connections involving jumbo jets.

 Typically, any connecting itinerary you arrange on a single ticket conforms with whatever connecting times apply.
 That’s true even on tickets that involve two airlines, as long as those airlines have interline agreements.
 The booking systems automatically incorporate requisite times.
 And single tickets usually provide for checking baggage through from origin to destination, including interline transfers.

-Stick to One Airline or Alliance on a Connection
+Stick to One Airline or Alliance on a Flight Connection

 Where possible, book connecting flights on a single airline or on airlines that are partners in an alliance.
 Typically, at big hub airports, airlines try to make sure that their gates and partner gates are close together.
 If not, they provide inside-security people-movers or shuttles to any gates they use.